Luke-Wilson/blog/source/_posts/Let's-do-this!.md

 But I was craving something more.
 Something with structure, with goals.
 Something in a collaborative environment, with other people who had a similar outlook.

 Enter Hack Reactor.
-I knew a tiny bit of Javascript and managed to get by the little coding test you need to get past the first stage.
+I knew a tiny bit of JavaScript and managed to get by the little coding test you need to get past the first stage.
 Easy peasy!

 Then the technical interview rolled around.
 I didn't actually know that It would be a technical interview.
 Naively I just thought it would be a meet and greet.
 It wasn't.
 I failed the interview miserably.
 But my interviewer was really nice and said that I just needed a bit more work.

 After some tutoring on the finer (but still basic) points on JavaScript, I retook the interview and passed.
 Phew!

-From there, it's just been a blur, trying to get all the precourse work done, while also trying to identify and really grasp key JS concepts.
+From there, it's just been a blur, trying to get all the precourse work done, while also trying to identify and really grasp key JavaScript concepts.
 I'm definitely not there yet, but I think that will be kind of how it will be for the next 3 months: study, get confused, ask questions, make mistakes.
 Hopefully, there will be the occasional epiphany. :)

 For now, Luke out.
 We'll see what Monday brings...
 I'm excited though!